 By far the greatest part of my angling is dedicated to fly fishing for trout and salmon.
 The previously excellent large limestone loughs like Conn, Cullin, Mask and Carra are only a shadow of their former selves now but they can still provide a modicum of sport with brown trout on a good day.
 Salmon are scarce around here, especially the spring fish.
 Years of over-exploitation have taken their toll and most days spent chasing salar end up as disappointing blanks.
 Grilse do still appear in reasonable numbers some years and given a wet summer I venture out to try and lure these fabulous fish.
 The difficulties makes any success with salmon all the more special and I love fishing for them and get out with the fly rod as often as possible.

 Local anglers tend to view brown trout as a lough species and pay little or no attention to them in the rivers.
 I buck that trend and do most of my trout fishing on rivers with only occasional trips out on the lakes.
 I guess this harps back to my early angling education on the rivers of Scotland and I enjoy a hour on the river more than a day on the lough.
 Sure the trout are smaller but size isn’t everything and the intimacy of trying to catch trout on tiny flies in running water is a huge pleasure for me.
+The last couple of seasons have been very difficult on the rivers where I fish with pollution and netting being huge problems for both trout and salmon.

 While most of my angling is fly fishing for salmon and trout on rivers and lakes I do also dabble in the black arts of spinning and trolling when conditions dictate.
 While I enjoy a few hours dragging bits of metal or plastic through the water for a change I lack the patience to devote myself to spinning on a regular basis.
 While I claim little knowledge of fly fishing I know considerably less about spinning and next to nothing about worming.
 I have seen good bait fishers winkle fish out of water which I have recently flogged without so much as a rise and I accept there is room for us all on the river.
 Somewhere in my tackle there is a dapping rod but it has not been used in years and the dap is another method I leave to those with more skill than I do.